llobato/docs/docs/other/install-gwms-factory.md

  -  **Glidein Factory**: The process submitting the pilots when needed

+!!! warning
-**`WARNING`** We really recommend you to use the OSG provided Factory and not to install your own.
+    We really recommend you to use the OSG provided Factory and not to install your own.
 A [VO Frontend](https://opensciencegrid.github.io/docs/other/install-gwms-frontend/) is sufficient to submit your jobs and to decide scheduling policies.
 And this will avoid for you the complexity to avoid directly with grid sites.
 If you really need you own factory be aware that it is a complex component and may require a non trivial maintenance effort.

 Before Starting
 ---------------

 Before starting the installation process, consider the following points (consulting [the Reference section below](#reference) as needed):

-## Requirements
+### Requirements

-### Host and OS
+#### Host and OS

    - A host to install the **GlideinWMS** Factory (pristine node).
    - OS is *SUPPORTED_OS*.
 Currently most of our testing has been done on Scientific Linux 6.